Reginald Johnston: Early life

 Johnston was born in Edinburgh, Scotland.
-He studied at the University of Edinburgh and later was awarded a scholarship to read modern history at Magdalen College, Oxford University.
+He studied at the University of Edinburgh and later was awarded a scholarship to read modern history at Magdalen College, Oxford.
+While at Oxford Johnston had begun a friendship with Cecil Clementi.
+Both shared an interest in sinology; Clementi and Johnston would keep in contact for the rest of their lives.

 In 1898, he joined the Colonial Service and was initially posted to Hong Kong.
-In 1906, he was transferred to the British leased territory at Weihaiwei on the coast of the Shandong Peninsula as a District Officer, working with Sir James Stewart Lockhart.
+In 1904, he was transferred to the British leased territory at Weihaiwei on the coast of the Shandong Peninsula as a District Officer, working with Sir James Stewart Lockhart.
 For his extreme industry, Johnston was noted from his superiors as a capable colonial magistrate.
 Johnston was also a keen traveller.
 In 1902, he explored Tonkin, Laos and Siam.
 In 1904, he visited Kiautschou, Jinan, and later Korea.
 In January 1906, he undertook a year-long journey from Peking to Mandalay, publishing an account of his experiences in 1908.

 A "militant anti-Christian" whose criticism of missionaries in China possibly hindered his promotion, Johnston was fascinated by Chinese Buddhism.
 In 1908, he had a private audience with the 13th Dalai Lama, one of the few westerners to do so.
 He wrote three books during his time in the service: From Peking to Mandalay (1908), Lion and Dragon in Northern China (1910), and Buddhist China (1913).